Kalia2538/ComputerGaming2025/README.md

 * Order Taking: Players write down the customer’s order using a notepad system.
 They can either click items from a menu or type in the request to ensure accuracy.

 Food Prep:
-* Task-Based Cooking: Players complete cooking tasks like picking up the cub, grinding the coffee beans, add milk, syrup, or ice.
+* Task-Based Cooking: Players complete cooking tasks like picking up the cup, grinding the coffee beans, add milk, syrup, or ice.
 Each task is connected to a specific appliance where the person will move to the station and interact with the machine.
 * Appliance Upgrades: As players progress, they can purchase upgrades for their appliances, improving either speed (how quickly food is prepared) or quality (how visually appealing drinks are).
 * Time-Related Upgrades: Appliances like coffee machines can be upgraded to dispense the coffee faster
 * Quality Upgrades: Appliances like espresso machines can be upgraded to improve the visual presentation of food and drinks (e.g., latte art).